jonz94/verify-pdf/README.md

 This is a fork of https://github.com/ninja-labs-tech/verify-pdf

-verify pdf files in JS (supports both node.js & browser).
+verify pdf files in JS (supports node.js).

 ## Verifying PDF signature